top of page

 We had lunch in a quint little tea shop, then departed for Banbury, where we had hotel reservations.
 Tomorrow: Silverstone, the home of the British Grand Prix.

 Wednesday (May 27) -- Silverstone lies on a plain 60 miles northeast of London, in the heart of rural England.
-Indeed, the roads in the area are lined by eight-foot tall hedgerows, that hide miles of green farmland.
+Indeed, the roads in the area are lined by eight-foot-high hedgerows, that hide miles of green farmland.
 The 2.9-mile circuit was created from the perimeter roads of an abandoned World War II airfield, where RAF bomber crews once trained for bombing missions over Germany.
 As with Spa-Francorchamps, the circuit has been heavily modified to comply with today's rigid safety standards.

 Thanks to these safety standards, as well as to the incredible technological advances made in chassis design, Formula One racing is now very safe.
 However, circuit safety has come at a cost (adding chicanes in the middle of long straightways, and in the middle of fast curves; and by cutting in half traditionally long circuits).
 As a result, they have literally cut the heart of a number of classic circuits, to the point that they are no longer unique.
 Yes, driver fatalities and deaths are mostly eliminated; however, F1 drivers complain that today's circuits are boring and all-alike (with the exception of Monaco, which, thanks to the slow speeds, has resisted the facelift suffered by most circuits).
 In the 1960s (the time of my novel), each circuit had its own character, that required driver's skills unique to that circuit.
 Silverstone, for example, had a fast, challenging curve called Woodcote, that featured two apexes for drivers to clip.
 Today, a chicane precedes the curve.
 Instead of barreling into the curve at full-tilt, Formula Ones now crawl through the curve at half the prior speed.
 No question, the changes were absolutely necessary.
 Indeed, in 1970, three drivers perished, including the driver who was to win that year's drivers' world championship (Austrian Jochen Rindt).
 Thanks to the safety measures since employed, such tragedies are rare.

 I had reached out to all the circuits prior to our trip, and had arranged a meeting with Tim Addison, the press secretary at Silverstone, who we met us upon our arrival.
 He had promised that we could drive on the circuit.
 However, on the day of our arrival, all bets were off.
 A few days earlier, BMW car dealers had rented the circuit, and were tooling around in the latest models from Bavarian Motor Works.
 As a result, we drove on the service roads to various points around the circuit, took photos, then stopped for lunch at the restaurant behind the pits.
-The day's special was steward pork-and-apples served over white rice.
+The day's special was stewed pork-and-apples served over white rice.
 It was good.
 Tim Addison walked over, asked how things were going, and wished me well with my novel.

 After checking out of our hotel in Banbury, we visited the local bookstore, where John asked a sales clerk if this was the Banbury in "Banbury Cross," an old English nursery rhyme.
 She assured us that it was, and informed us where to find the famous cross.
 It stood in the center of a roundabout, one block from our hotel, and was carved from stone.
 Modern relatives of the poem's "fine lady" still reside in the area.